Share post:

 - 4%: for working away from home

-7% of respondents in the survey reported that their second home used to be their main residence, and they opted to keep it even after upgrading to a better property.
+7% of respondents in the survey reported that their second home had been their main residence and that they chose to keep it even after upgrading to a better property.

 Why should you keep your second home occupied?

-For those who were gifted the property or inherited the second home, it’s not surprising that they would leave it empty because it wasn’t really part of their future plans.
+For those who were gifted the property or inherited the second home, it’s not surprising they would leave it empty, since it wasn’t really part of their future plans.
 However, leaving it vacant is not as simple as it seems.
 In fact, leaving a second home empty is often more expensive.

 Council tax is one cost you need to consider.
 In the City of London, a second home is charged an additional 100%, even if it sits empty.
 Not only that, but the longer a property stays empty, the higher the council tax charge, ranging from an additional 100% to 300%.